dwyl/product-roadmap/README.md

 + **capture** > **brain-dump** everything they have in their head so that they can think clearly (_without a cluttered mind_) and prioritise. 📝

+  > Capturing text (_and later voice memos and images_) as "items" which can then be categorised/organised using tags is the most versatile way of storing data.
+  We only need _one_ field or data type (`text`).
+  We can then apply `tags` to an `item` to make it into _anything_ else.
+  And then the UI renders the item with the appropriate UX for an `item` with the `tag` `"task"`, display a checkbox next to it.

 + define **individual goals** so they can be more systematic about achieving them. e.g: